Lane Thomas Player Props: Nationals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 18th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 8.6 K/9, which ranks 18th in the league.

-- The Brewers' 4.09 team ERA ranks 12th across all MLB pitching staffs.
+- The Brewers have the 12th-ranked team ERA among all league pitching staffs (4.08).

-- The right-hander's last appearance was on Wednesday against the Cincinnati Reds, when he tossed six scoreless innings while allowing four hits.
+- The lefty last pitched on Sunday, July 9 against the Cincinnati Reds, when he went six scoreless innings while giving up four hits.

+- The 36-year-old has an ERA of 3.06, with 6.1 strikeouts per nine innings, in 13 games this season.
+Opponents have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.